 - No win no fee drain and manhole cover accident claims

-- Why make your claim with Accident Claims UK?
+- Why make your manhole compensation claims with Accident Claims UK?

-If you have sipped or tripped over a broken or missing manhole or drain cover then you may be awarded compensation as a result of any injury you sustained.
+If you have sipped or tripped over a broken or missing manhole or drain cover, then you may be awarded a payout by making manhole compensation claims.
 The local council have a duty to maintain the pavements and roads so that they are safe for the public and any dereliction of that duty can mean that they are liable should you have an accident as a consequence.
-Slip and fall compensation amounts do vary and any compensation you may receive will depend on your individual circumstances but claims against the local council for personal injury are often successful.
+Slip and fall compensation amounts do vary, and any compensation you may receive will depend on your individual circumstances, but claims against the local council for personal injury are often successful.

 Other causes for drain & manhole cover accidents can be workmen leaving manhole covers open or ajar and not putting up proper signage to warn the public.
 This would make the workmen and their company liable for your accident and so you may be able to pursue a personal injury compensation claim against the company.

-This guide will give you all the information you should require to fully understand manhole/drain cover compensation claims and the processes involved including what you can have in the claim and how the claim will work.
-Accident Claims UK can help connect you with a specialised solicitor to represent your cause in your claim for compensation.
+This guide will give you all the information you should require to fully understand manhole/drain cover compensation claims and the processes involved, including what you can have in the claim and how the claim will work.
+Accident Claims UK can help connect you with a specialised solicitor to represent your cause in your personal injury claim for compensation.

 It is the responsibility of the local council to ensure that maintenance of the pavements is carried out regularly to ensure that they do not present a trip or fall hazard.
 This includes ensuring the condition of the pavement surrounding any manhole or drain covers is of a high standard, that there is no loose concrete and that the manhole or drain cover lies flush with the pavement.
-If you have had an accident as a result of the pavement not being maintained then the council may be liable for your accident and any injury you sustained.
+If you have had an accident as a result of the pavement not being maintained, then the council may be liable for your manhole compensation claims.